justiceo/e-dictionary/README.md

 Extension directory would be in write-better/extension.
 See how to [load an unpacked extension](https://developer.chrome.com/extensions/getstarted#manifest) in chrome.

-# "Management" Permission
+### Customizing

+* Update the post-install welcome page and the post-uninstall goodbye page URLS.

+### Pre-Publish

-The "management" permission in the manifest is only necessary to enable easy-reloading of the extension.
+* The "management" permission in the manifest is only necessary to enable easy-reloading of the extension.
 Feel free to remove before publishing.

 ### Ref